-The chair is elected through a separate ballot.
+The President is elected through a separate ballot.
 Election requires an absolute majority of attending representatives’ votes.
 If no candidate receives an absolute majority at a second ballot, a run-off election is held between the two candidates who received the most votes at the last ballot.
 In the event of a tie, the matter will be decided by a draw.

 Deputies are elected separately as numerically ordered substitutes.

 In connection with the composition of the Executive Board, emphasis shall be placed on achieving a reasonable gender balance and ensuring that different regions, institutions and job categories are represented.
 The Executive Board may establish various subcommittees, including working committees.
 In connection with the composition of its subcommittees, emphasis shall be placed on achieving a reasonable gender balance.
 A new Executive Board takes office at the start of the year.